Phil Mead: Final Test and later first-class career

 Mead dislocated his hand against Somerset in May 1929, limiting his appearances that season to 21; despite this, he managed to score 1,733 runs and average 55.90.
 Amongst his five centuries in 1929 was a score of 233 when playing against Lord Hawke's XI for the MCC Australian Touring Team.
 In January 1930, the Hampshire committee afforded Mead a second benefit match, against Gloucestershire in June of the forthcoming season.
 His form declined substantially in 1930, when his average dropped to 29.65, leading some to believe he was past his best.
 However, his form improved in 1931 and his average rose to 43.13.
 In 1931, he surpassed W. G. Grace's record of 126 first-class centuries, doing so against Sussex in June.
 His form again declined in 1932, when his average dropped to 30.25 from 27 matches.
-He topped Hampshire's batting averages in 1933, having scored 2,576 runs at an average of 67.78 from 27 matches.
+He topped Hampshire's batting averages in 1933, scoring 2,576 runs at an average of 67.78 from 27 matches.
 Nationally, he was second only to Wally Hammond in the batting averages.
 Amongst his ten centuries in 1933 was his last double century, 227 runs made against Derbyshire whilst captaining Hampshire, in a period when regular captain Lord Tennyson's unavailability led to several players deputising for him.

 Mead had further success in 1934, scoring 2,011 runs at an average of 52.92 from 29 matches.
 Against the Australians that season, Hampshire made 420 all out in their first innings.
 Mead contributed a century (129 runs), with Don Bradman describing it as "a truly great innings".
-His top-score during the season came against Kent in the County Championship in July, when he fell two runs short of his double century.
+His top score during the season came against Kent in the County Championship in July, when he fell two runs short of his double century.
 His average dropped to 38.37 from 30 matches in 1935, before dropping further in 1936 to 33.05 from 26 matches.
 At the age of 49, the 1936 season was to be Mead's last, with Hampshire opting not to re-engage him for the 1937 season.
 Arlott opined that both rheumatism and failing eyesight were factors in the decision.
 In his last innings against Yorkshire, Mead played a skilful 52 against Hedley Verity (who took 6 for 74) on a badly wearing wicket.
 In contrast to how many retiring professionals of the time were treated, the Hampshire committee decided to pay Mead a wage until September 1937.